Housing Solution Service

 Equipment and adaptations

-Are you struggling to live in your home because of an injury or long term illness?
-Equipment and adaptations in your home could help you to live in your own home independently.
+If you're struggling to live in your home because of an injury or long term illness, equipment and adaptations in your home could help you to live in your own home independently.

 You could get a grant if you're disabled and need to make changes to your home, for example: